adamnicholson/slides/rancher/PITCHME.md

 ---

-## Scripted git-based deployments
+---

+### Then...

+- These big-bang deploys are a PITA
+- Do we really need to take the site down for a deploy?

+---

+### <span style="color: #666666">Scripted git-based deployments</span>

 > Doing FTP uploads, or manual git clones, is a pain..

 1. Get a tool like Capistrano, Deployer, or write some bash scripts
-2. Automatically git clone your resources to the server, build your app, then flip the new version on
+2. Tool automatically clones your resources to the server, build your app, then flip a symlink to the new version

 ---